iamsourabhhh/git-guide/README.md

 - Remote branches

   - master
-  - develop
+  - developer

-- Push all the latest stable code on develop branches.
+- Push all the latest stable code on developer branches.

 - Don't push on master.

 - General Worlflow

-  - Make two copies for develop branch on your local, namely develop and your feature branch
+  - Make two copies for developer branch on your local, namely developer and your feature branch

   - Make changes on your feature branch

-  - To push code on remote develop.
+  - To push code on remote developer.

 ```bash
 $ git checkout feature-branch